z-open/zerv-ng-sync/README.md

 ### Unit testing

 For service or component involving Syncing, the mockSyncServer can simulate the server side.
+This service is available in the sync.test module.
+This module is provide in dist/zerv-ng-sync-mock.js.
+The library must be set up in your test runner beforehand in addition of dist/zerv-ng-sync.js library.

     describe('syncTest', function () {